 “I wouldn’t have necessarily had this opportunity if I were in a permanent setting,” she said.
 “The cool thing about being a traveler is that we are sent into environments where we may have never individually sought out to experience.”

-Miller decided to become a speech pathologist traveler because she felt that she was “stagnating” professionally in her hometown.
-Her first assignment with Med Travelers was in a teaching hospital in Loma Linda, Calif., where, after eight months, she fell in love with the community and decided to hire on as a permanent employee.
+Miller decided to become a speech pathologist traveler because she felt “stagnating” professionally in her hometown.
+Her first assignment with Med Travelers was in a teaching hospital in Loma Linda, Calif.
+After eight months, she fell in love with the community.
+She decided to hire on as a permanent employee.

 Working with Med Travelers has proven to be a good choice, she added.